Hinckley and Bosworth: Railways

 The only railway station in the borough on the National Rail network is Hinckley railway station on the South Leicestershire Line opened by the LNWR between 1862 and 1864.
 Currently there are direct services to Birmingham New Street and Leicester only with additional services to/from Cambridge and Stansted Airport in the peak.

 There was also a branch line serving the market town of Market Bosworth which connected both Nuneaton and Hinckley to both Coalville and Ashby.
 The line closed to regular traffic in 1970 and is now part of the Battlefield Line.
 There was also a small stub to Hinckley but was never opened or used.
 There was also a stub to Nuneaton via Stoke Golding.

 The last line that runs through part the borough is the Leicester to Burton Line which had a station in Desford, the station closed in 1964 but the line remains open for traffic.
 The station also served as a junction for the branch line to Leicester West Bridge on the now defunct Swannington and Leicester Railway.
 Although the section from Desford to Swannington remains open for freight traffic.

-Demographics
+Demography

 Hinckley and Bosworth is the second largest borough by population in Leicestershire and has seen significant population growth over recent decades; a trend forecast to continue at least into the short-medium term.